NeuroDong/Ai-Review/Examples/review_in_Resnet.md

 # Synopsis of the paper
-- The manuscript introduces a residual learning framework for training very deep convolutional neural networks by reformulating target mappings as residual functions added via identity shortcut connections (Eq.
-(1); Fig. 2; Sec.
-3.1–3.2; p.2–3).
-It presents architectures up to 152 layers on ImageNet and over 1000 layers on CIFAR-10, with bottleneck blocks to control complexity (Fig. 3–5; Sec.
-3.3; Table 1; p.3–6).
-Empirical evaluations show improved optimization behavior and accuracy compared to plain networks, with state-of-the-art results on ImageNet classification (Tables 3–5; Sec.
-4.1; p.5–6) and substantial gains in detection/localization tasks (Sec.
-4.3; Tables 7–14; p.8–12).
+The manuscript introduces a residual learning framework for training very deep convolutional neural networks by reformulating target mappings as residual functions added via identity shortcut connections.
+It presents architectures up to 152 layers on ImageNet and over 100 layers on CIFAR-10, with bottleneck blocks to control complexity.
+Empirical evaluations show improved optimization behavior and accuracy compared to plain networks, with state-of-the-art results on ImageNet classification and substantial gains in detection/localization tasks.

 # Summary of Review
-- The paper addresses the degradation problem in deep networks with a simple, well-motivated residual formulation and rigorous, large-scale experiments (Fig. 1; Sec.
-1; Sec.
-3.1–3.2; Sec.
-4.1; p.1–6).
-- Empirical evidence is broad and convincing across ImageNet, CIFAR-10, COCO, and VOC, with clear architecture descriptions and training protocols (Fig. 3–6; Table 1; Sec.
-3.4; Sec.
-4.1–4.3; p.3–12).
-- However, theoretical justification for why residual learning improves optimization is largely intuitive; formal analysis is limited and deferred (Sec.
-3.1; statement referencing future work; p.3).
+The paper addresses the degradation problem in deep networks with a simple, well-motivated residual formulation and rigorous, large-scale experiments.
+Empirical evidence is broad and convincing across ImageNet, CIFAR-10, COCO, and VOC, with clear architecture descriptions and training protocols.
+However, theoretical justification for why residual learning improves optimization is largely intuitive; formal analysis is limited and deferred.
 No direct evidence found in the manuscript.
-- Some implementation details and ablation analyses (e.g., role of BN, shortcut type choices, initialization sensitivity) could be expanded for reproducibility and to isolate causal factors (Sec.
-3.4; Table 3 options A/B/C; Fig. 4; p.4–6).
+Some implementation details and ablation analyses (e.g., role of BN, shortcut type choices, initialization sensitivity) could be expanded for reproducibility and to isolate causal factors.

 # Strengths
 - **Clear identification of the degradation problem and motivation**